CMCGowan1/NBM_Regression_Project_2/MVP_LR_Project_2.md

 The model will be fit, validated and finalized.
 Then the steps will be repeated on the test data and a final score will be computed to see how well the model predictions are.

-Additional scraping to see if star ranking and cast can be added as features.
+Note:  Additional scraping in progress to see if star ranking and cast can be added as features.